the13haven/povercat-plugin/README.md

 By default, the generated source files are placed under `build/generated/sources`.
 You can also override this output directory if needed.

-Below is an example of how to override the default settings:
+Below is an example of how to override the default settings in `build.gradle.kts`:

 ```kotlin
 portableVersionCatalog {